 Q. Can you run a criminal history on someone?

 A. Yes.
 The criminal history searches that we conduct differ from those that the police have access to.
 Civilians are not allowed access to the nationwide criminal arrest database unless they have a signed release.
 These are also known an NCIC record check.
 The only way a comprehensive criminal history can be obtained by non-law enforcement officers is with a completed fingerprint card, a signed release from the person being checked, and $25, which is submitted to the West Virginia State Police Headquarters in South Charleston, West Virginia.
-We can conduct searches at local courthouses and city buildings, which is discussed more in my website section “Background Investigations”.
+We can conduct searches at local county courthouses and municipal court clerks.
+In order to conduct a reasonable search without costing the client a fortune, it is best if you can provide us with the likely places the target has lived, worked, or vacationed.
+We can usually gather this information from online sources if you do not have it, for an extra fee.
+Once these locations are identified, a search of the local county and city court systems is conducted, along with the federal court for that area.
+This is also discussed in my website section titled “Background Investigations”.

 You should carefully consider this information before making a hiring decision based on an applicant’s criminal background.
 Helpful information from the United States EEOC website is as follows; http://www.eeoc.gov/laws/guidance/arrest_conviction.cfm

 Q.Can you run a background check on someone?

 A.Yes Background checks mean different things to different people.
 It may be as simple as checking for vehicles owned, identifying a previous address, or something more complex, like identifying every address, spouse, job, and vehicle a person has had for the past 20 years.
 In most background checks, the client wants to know about previous lawsuits or criminal activity by the person being checked.
 This is accomplished by checking public records at courthouses, online databases, interviewing acquaintances, etc. The client should specify how much information they are seeking at the outset of the assignment.